AngryDuchess/AngryDuchess/README.md

 ## :woman_technologist: About Me

 Hey there! <img src="https://media.giphy.com/media/9YXqWG4p7xfBt6HSE7/giphy.gif" width="30"/> <br>
-I love to design and build them out with code.
+I design in figma and turn mockups into functional interfaces with code (cause..why not?!)
 - 🌱 I’m still learning.
 I love seeing growth.
 I think that's what makes being human exciting.
 - 😄 I spend my free time researching tech-related topics online (or watch bigbang theory).
 - ⚡ Favorite quote: “You keep on learning and learning, and pretty soon you learn something no one has learned before.”- Richard Feynman